Respirology (journal): History

 The journal was established in March 1996 by the Asian Pacific Society of Respirology as a quarterly edition.
 It was subsequently adopted by the Thoracic Society of Australia and New Zealand as its preferred journal, by the Japanese Respiratory Society and the Taiwan Society of Pulmonary and Critical Care Medicine as their preferred English-language journal and by the World Association for Bronchology and Interventional Pulmonology as an official journal.
 It gradually increased the number of issues to 12 per year.
 In 2008, an article processing charge was introduced.
 In 2015, the journal moved to online-only delivery.

 An open-access sister journal named Respirology Case Reports was launched in 2013.

 Controversies

 In 2020, Clarivate Journal Citation Reports published an expression of concern on a number of journals with extraordinary self-citation rates.
 Respirology was highlighted for having articles with an atypically large contribution to journal citation metrics, including one article that cited 53 other Respirology articles.

+This particular article with an unusually high number of self-citations was categorized as a 'Year in Review' publication summarizing the latest new studies on the review topic, among which those published in the journal Respirology.
+The journal reconsidered its policy on this unintended issue avoiding further expressions of concern by Clarivate since then.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 6.424, ranking it 12th out of 64 journals in the category "Respiratory System".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 6.6, ranking it 12th out of 100 journals in the category "Respiratory System".